 So, Do I Need a Prenatal Vitamin?

 There remain some people who argue against the benefits of taking a prenatal vitamin formula.
 Skeptics raise some good points, such as the fact that you don't necessarily need to supplement every single vitamin and mineral.
 However, the reality is that most Americans fall short when it comes to many key nutrients and that your need for certain vitamins like vitamin D and folic acid do rise during pregnancy.
 What's more, nutrient deficiencies in the mother have more severe effects in babies.
-Ultimately, research supports the use of a comprehensive prenatal vitamin formulation during pregnancy and breastfeeding.
+Ultimately, research supports incorporating a comprehensive prenatal vitamin formulation into your prenatal care program during pregnancy and beyond, while breastfeeding.

 One study published in the journal Fertility and Sterility called the "Longitudinal Investigation of Fertility and the Environment Study" found that women who take a prenatal multivitamin daily during pregnancy have a 55 percent lower risk of losing their baby.
 Other studies have found consistent reductions in the risk of miscarriage, stillbirth and preterm birth.